San Francisco Mint: Original United States Mint and Subtreasury (1854)

 The San Francisco Mint began operations in 1854 at 608 Commercial Street, just west of Montgomery Street.
 The building sat between Commercial and Clay Streets and a California Historical Landmark (number 87) plaque can be found today on Commercial.
 Since June 14, 1970, the building has been listed as a San Francisco Designated Landmark.

 The mint was established in response to the California gold rush.
-Within the first year of its operation, the San Francisco mint turned $4 million in gold bullion into coins.
+Within the first year of its operation, the San Francisco mint turned $4 million (Note: about $ in adjusted for inflation) in gold bullion into coins.
 Because of the scale of its increase in operations due to economic growth, a new building was soon required.

-Construction of the new location approximately 1 mile away began in 1869 at Fifth Street and Mission Street.
+Construction of the new location approximately 1 mi away began in 1869 at Fifth Street and Mission Street.
 The mint operations moved to that building in 1874.

 An 1856 Liberty Head Eagle ($10); the "S" mintmark indicates it was struck in San Francisco Mint.

 Old San Francisco Mint (1874)

 The Old San Francisco Mint, c.
-2017.
+2023.

-The second US Mint building here, completed in 1874 for the Department of the Treasury, was designed by Alfred B. Mullett in a conservative Greek Revival style with a sober Doric order.
+The second US Mint building here, built for the Department of the Treasury, was designed by Alfred B. Mullett in a conservative Greek Revival style with a sober Doric order.
 The columns, most of the exterior and upper floors were constructed of sandstone.
 It was quarried at Newcastle Island, British Columbia, near the city of Nanaimo and imported for this purpose.
+Minting of coins commenced here on December 10, 1874.